Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 #What is React Memo?

 Components in React are designed to re-render whenever the state or props value changes.
-However, this can impact your application's performance because, even if the change is only intended to affect the parent component, every other child component attached to the parent component will re-render.
-When a parent component re-renders, so do all of its child components.
+Also, when a parent component re-renders, so do all of its child components.
+This can impact our application performance because, even if the change is only intended to affect the parent component, all child components attached to the parent component will be re-rendered.
+Ideally, child components should only re-render if their state or the props passed to them change.

-React Memo is a higher-order component that wraps around a component to memoize the rendered output and avoid unnecessary renderings.
+React Memo is a higher-order component that wraps around a component to memoize the rendered output and avoid unnecessary renderings in cases where the props passed to the child component are the same.
 This improves performance because it memoizes the result and skips rendering to reuse the last rendered result.

 });